-As the water temperatures continue to cool along Florida’s shores, the Pompano southbound migration begins.
+When the water temperatures begin to cool along Florida’s shores, the Pompano southbound migration begins.
 Pompano are a favorite fish among many surf fishermen for their sporty fight and great flavor, and in the early parts of Florida winters they are caught often along the beaches.

 Pompano Surf Fishing Gear

 Pompano are in the jack family so they put up one of the best fights of any fish their size, but they only average about 1-2 pounds off of Florida shores.
 The gear used will depend greatly on the distance needed to cast.

 - Enough weight to reach desired location and hold bottom

 - Spinning or Casting Reel

 - Just enough weight to hold bottom.

 Pompano Surf Fishing Bait